OBDS-Training/OBDS_Precourse_Setup/Atom_troubleshooting.md

  If the atom command wasn't installed, the `which` command won't return anything:

  To install the atom and apm commands, run "Window: Install Shell Commands" from the Command Palette, which will prompt you for an administrator password.
 ```

-An alternative way to install the "Window Install Shell Commands" is to open atom by clicking on the icon.
-When atom opens on the top menu bar of the window where you have 'file', 'edit', 'view' buttons etc click on the 'Atom' menu, then half way down there is a button that says `Install Shell Commands` - click on this and the shell commands will install - open a freah terminal and try typing `atom` this time it should work
+If this didn't happen during your install an alternative way to install the "Window Install Shell Commands" is to open atom by clicking on the icon.
+When atom opens on the top menu bar of the window where you have `file`, `edit`, `view` buttons etc click on the `Atom` menu button, then half way down there is a button that says `Install Shell Commands` - click on this and the shell commands will install (you might need to enter your laptop admin password).
+Now open a freah terminal and try typing `atom` this time it should work

-**2) How to open atom in a conda instance in windows**
+**2) How to open atom in a conda instance in Windows**

 To open Atom in a specific conda enviroment on a windows machine - go to your menu and select the anaconda prompt - in the anaconda prompt activate the conda encironment that you want using `conda activate obds-py3`

 then type `atom` to open your atom instance

-**2) the platformio ide does not pick up my conda python - its picking up the system python**
+**3) the platformio ide does not pick up my conda python - its picking up the system python**
 See fix here ->https://stackoverflow.com/questions/43207427/using-anaconda-environment-in-atom find

 In summary: